 Michael claims that he then asked Gene if he could stay on the staff and be the film critic for The Bugle.
-Michael planned to specialize in reviewing Scandinavian films.
+He planned to specialize in reviewing Scandinavian films.

-Michael told Gene that if the USAR 308th CA Group showed his (that is Michael’s; not Gene’s) well-reviewed Scandinavian movies at the monthly USAR 308th CA Group meetings, that Group members would have a better understanding of Scandinavian society and, therefore, be better trained to carry out the mission of USAR 308th CA Group.
-Michael has assured this writer that this is not one of his fish stories.
+He told Gene that if the USAR 308th CA Group showed his (that is Michael’s; not Gene’s) well-reviewed Scandinavian movies at the monthly USAR 308th CA Group meetings, that Group members would have a better understanding of Scandinavian society and, therefore, be better trained to carry out the mission of USAR 308th CA Group.
+Michael assures you that this is not one of his fish stories.

 Use the contact information below to make an appointment with Michael.